Growing Citizen Space in your organisation

 Have you mapped out all of the consultation and engagement activity happening across your organisation?

-It may be a bit state-the-obvious, but as a starting point, we’d recommend identifying all of the people or teams beyond your own that have a need to create and manage consultations and other engagement activities, so that you can make a plan for who needs to be given access to Citizen Space and when’s the best time to get them involved.
+It may be stating the obvious but, as a starting point, we’d recommend identifying all of the people or teams beyond your own that need to create and manage consultations and other engagement activities.
+Then you can make a plan for who needs to be given access to Citizen Space and when is the best time to get them involved.

-One of the main benefits of using Citizen Space is having all of your consultations and engagement activity in one place so that potential respondents know where to go to participate in current surveys or find information about past activities, rather than engagement activities being spread across more than one different survey tool.
-The department structure of Citizen Space means your organisation can still store data used by different teams separately and ensure that it’s only accessible to people who need to see it.
+One of the main benefits of using Citizen Space is having all of your consultations and engagement activity in one place rather than having engagement activities spread across multiple different survey tool.
+Potential respondents know exactly where to go to participate in current surveys or find information about past activities.
+The department structure of Citizen Space means your organisation can still store data used by different teams separately and securely, ensuring that it’s only accessible to people who need to see it.

-If any of your colleagues are still using another survey tool, it may be worth double checking that the other tool is compliant with the appropriate data legislation and accessibility guidelines - if not, this could help you persuade them of the advantages of using Citizen Space!
+If any of your colleagues are still using another survey tool, we recommend checking that the other tool is compliant with the appropriate data legislation and accessibility guidelines.
+If it's not, this could help you persuade them of the advantages of using Citizen Space!

 Are there any other processes you could move to Citizen Space, as well as consultations?

 Some other customer organisations get even more value out of their subscription by moving other form-based processes onto Citizen Space – including feedback forms, training surveys, event registrations, award nominations, quizzes, competitions and more besides.
-Using Citizen Space for internal activity (such as staff surveys) also helps to make it more visible within the organisation, as colleagues are more likely to remember it and think to use it.
+Using Citizen Space for internal activity (such as staff surveys) also helps to make it more visible within the organisation, as colleagues are more likely to remember it and think to use it for their own public consultations.

-You can see what other organisations get up to on Citizen Space by browsing the Aggregator site, though bear in mind that a signification portion of the extracurricular activity mentioned above happens via private surveys, which won’t ever show up in the Aggregator.
+You can see what other organisations get up to on Citizen Space by browsing the Aggregator site, though bear in mind that a significant portion of the extracurricular activity mentioned above happens via private surveys, which don't appear in the Aggregator.

 How will colleagues outside of your team know that the tool exists?

-You may have already given some thought to promoting your Citizen Space site externally, to potential respondents and stakeholders, but it would also be worth promoting it internally so colleagues know that it exists and is available for them to use should they have a need for it.
+You have probably already thought a lot about how to promote your Citizen Space site externally, to potential respondents and stakeholders, but it is also worth promoting it internally so colleagues know that it exists and is available for them to use when they need it.

 Do you have an Intranet site where you could add some information about Citizen Space, and who to contact if someone would like to be set up with log-in details?
 Are there any internal channels of communication, such as a regular e-newsletter, that you could use to share some examples of good Citizen Space consultations and activities?